stezz/teachable-scripts/README.md

 ## Cache and rate limits
 To avoid reaching any rate limit, the script caches the courses' data into a file using Shelve.

-The cache path can be changed modifying the variable `CACHE_PATH`, by default it creates a file called `teachable_cache.out` in the same folder

 The default cache file expiration is set to 3 days in the `config_example.ini`, but you can configure that how you want.

 ## Docker